 This rate is the percentage of the invoice that the factor will pay to your business once the invoice is sold.
 In most cases, you won’t receive the full amount of the invoice upfront.
 Rather, the advance rate usually falls between 70% and 95% of the invoice amount.

 If your full invoice amount is $2,000, you would receive between $1,400 and $1,900 upfront.
-The advance rate you receive depends on a number of factors, including the invoice value, your industry, and your creditworthiness.
+The advance rate you receive depends on many things, including the invoice value, your industry, and the creditworthiness of your clients.

 Related: Invoice Factoring Rates, Factoring Fees & Costs